Machado de Assis

 Arguing the Absurd

-Joaquim Maria Machado de Assis is in the cynical tradition of Maupassant, a near contemporary, with Machado de Assis being in fact eleven years his senior.
-But where the great French writer always seemed wise to the ways of the bourgeoisie, Machado de Assis is willing to play up an irrational streak stronger than Maupassant's whilst also retaining that shrewd exploration of middle and upper middle-class mores.
+Joaquim Maria Machado de Assis is in the cynical tradition of Maupassant, a near contemporary, with Machado de Assis eleven years his senior.
+But where the great French writer always seemed wise to the ways of the bourgeoisie, Machado de Assis is willing to play up an irrational streak stronger than Maupassant's whilst also retaining that shrewd exploration of middle and upper-middle-class mores.
 Though best known for Epitaph of a Small Winner, he was also a conspicuously significant short story writer.
 He wrote more than two hundred of them, and according to translators Jack Schmitt and Lorie Ishimatsu, in an afterward to The Devil's Church and Other Stories, "no other writer in Brazil achieved his technical mastery of the story form before 1930."
-He is alongside Jorge Amado and Clarice Lispector one of the three best, best known or best loved Brazilian writers, but what makes him important is the combination of assertiveness in his approach with the acknowledgment of reason's limits.
+He is alongside Jorge Amado and Clarice Lispector one of the three best, best known or best-loved Brazilian writers, but what makes him important is the combination of assertiveness in his approach with the acknowledgement of reason's limits.

 What do these three stories tell us about Machado de Assis?
 They suggest the absurd of course, a 20th century problematic exemplified in Kafka, Camus and Beckett, yet one commonly enough to be found in the 19th.
 It is apparent in Gogol, and Dostoevsky, for example, but in Machado de Assis it is accompanied by a lucid consciousness and a logical rigour that suggests a different tradition: hence the reference to Maupassant.
 When the psychiatrist, the devil and the unlucky man offer their reasons, we do feel it is reason: it is part of a rational approach to the world, however absurd we find it.
 This is not like the Dostoevskian character who can say in The Gambler to the woman he loves: "It is dangerous for you to walk alone with me: many times I have felt an irresistible longing to beat you with my fists, disfigure you, strangle you...My love is hopeless, and I know that afterwards I should love you a thousand times more."
 Machado de Assis's characters are generally more stable than this, and none more so than the 'Psychiatrist's central character Bacamarte.
 Here is someone who chooses his wife with immense medical logic.
 When a forthright uncle suggests he could have picked a more attractive woman, the doctor replies that his fiancee enjoys perfect digestion, possesses excellent eyesight, has normal blood pressure and no serious illness.
 He gives her a clean bill of health and marries her.
 They fail to produce kids, but this isn't the fault of science; more the failure of his wife's will power.
 He reads up on all the works of sterility and recommends a special diet.
 But his wife is having none of it, and continues eating succulent Itaguai pork, while the doctor devotes his time to still further rational study before opening a psychiatric hospital.